Home Research Musings Photos

 About me

-I am a fourth-year PhD student in the physics department at Penn State.
+I am a fifth-year PhD student in the physics department at Penn State.
 I obtained my B.S. in Physics at Yale.

 At Yale I wrote my thesis with George Fleming on the representation theory of SO(3).
 Before that I worked for the National Oceanic and Atmospheric Administration (NOAA) Earth System Research Laboratory (ESRL) in Boulder, Colorado where I studied cloud and aerosol processes.